mehmetkrvar/VoiceAI-ChatGPT-Integration/README.md

 # License
 MIT

-Don't forget to replace "yourusername" with your actual GitHub username.
+Don't forget to replace "mehmetkrvar" with your actual GitHub username.
 This README provides an overview of the project, features, installation, and usage instructions, as well as guidelines for contributing and licensing information.